ZihaoXuan/ZihaoXUAN.github.io/_pages/about.md

 Works
 ======
-2023.10 - Present, Postdoctoral Fellow in the AI Chip Center for Emerging Smart Systems (ACCESS), Hong Kong University of Science and Technology.
+2023.10 – Present, Postdoctoral Fellow in the AI Chip Center for Emerging Smart Systems (ACCESS), Hong Kong University of Science and Technology, Hong Kong SAR.

 Educations
 ======

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).
+2019.09 – 2023.06, PhD in Electronic Science and Technology, University of Science and Technology of China, Hefei, China.
+2017.09 – 2019.06, Master in Electronic Science and Technology, University of Science and Technology of China, Hefei, China.
+2013.09 – 2017.06, BEng in Electronic Packaging Technology, Xidian University, Xi'an, China.
+GPA: 3.8/4.00, RANK: 1/37

 Getting started
 ======